 Where to get more information

-Knowing what to expect can help you to feel less anxious and worried.
+Knowing what to expect can help you feel less anxious and worried.
 Talk to your doctor or nurse about your illness and treatment.
 It's important to know all your options.

 Asking difficult questions